 Figure Legends

 Figure 1.
 The workflow and application of SEMIPs.
-The left four rectangles and arrows indicate our hypothesis testing and generation schema; the components bounded by dotted orange rectangle are features provided in the web-application.
-A biological hypothesis is tested in a model animal system (mouse) on relationship between two interacting factors (Fac1 & Fac2) and their endpoint.
-The hypothesis is translated to another species (i.e., human in our research) via T-score computation (represented by the upper blue arrow noted as “assisted by”) and verified with SEM model (represented by the lower blue arrow noted as “achieved through SEM”).
-This process is accomplished with our shinyapp indicated by two curved arrows. γ11 and γ21 are correlation efficient and ξ1 is the model residual.
-The two-class bootstrap analysis is shown in the red rectangle box.
+The left four rectangles and arrows indicate our hypothesis testing and generation schema; the components bounded by the dotted orange rectangle are features provided in the R Shiny web-application.
+A biological hypothesis is tested in a model system (i.e. mouse) on relationship between two interacting factors (Fac1 & Fac2) and their endpoint.
+The hypothesis is translated to another species (i.e., human in our research) via T-Score computation (represented by the upper blue arrow noted as “assisted by”) and verified with the SEM model (represented by the lower blue arrow noted as “achieved through SEM”).
+This process is accomplished with our R Shiny app indicated by two curved arrows. γ11 and γ21 are correlation coefficients and ξ1 is the model residual.
+The two-class bootstrap resampling is shown in the red rectangle box.
 Hypothesis generating and exploring steps are explained by the bottom two rectangles.

 Figure 2.
-The user interface is shown when it is launched.
-The main panel contains four tabs: “T-Scores”, “SEM”, “Bootstrap”, and “Instruction”.
-The right panel shows the screen when the “T-scores” is selected and generated.
-In the left panel, the application accepts two inputs, 1) a list of signatures (in Entrez gene symbol format) and 2) a data matrix of expression measurement with the top lines shown for viewing.
-The green “Go!” button is clicked to launch the T-score generation and grayed out to denote the process is running.
-The first 10 rows of the T-scores matrix are shown, which can be downloaded by clicking the “Download T-Scores” button.
+The SEMIPs user interface.
+The main panel contains four tabs: “T-Scores”, “SEM”, “Bootstrap”, and “Instructions”.
+The right panel shows the screen when the “T-Scores” tab is selected and generated.
+In the left panel, the application accepts two inputs: 1) a list of signatures (in Entrez gene symbol format) and 2) a data matrix of expression measurement with the top lines shown for viewing.
+The green “Go!” button is clicked to launch the T-Score generation and grayed out to denote the process is running.
+The first 10 rows of the T-Scores matrix are shown; however, the entire matrix can be downloaded by clicking the “Download T-Scores” button.

 Figure 3.
-A two-class (elimination with or without replacement) bootstrap resampling simulation.
-From the initial GATA2 significant gene list in the yellow rectangle, the same number of genes as that of the targeted subset of genes (“N” which is represented by the white oval shape inside the yellow rectangle) are eliminated either without replacement (left side) or with replacement other than those in the subset” (right side).
-In the elimination without replacement, the resulting shrunken GATA2 gene list will be used to calculate the T-score, then fed into the SEM model.
-In the elimination with replacement, the shrunken the restored to the same number of the initial GATA2 significant gene list will be used to calculate the T-score, then fed into the SEM model.
-The simulation can be repeated for a large “number of bootstraps” to generate a non-parametric distribution for statistics inference.
+A two-class bootstrap resampling(elimination with or without replacement) simulation.
+From the initial GATA2 significant gene list represented as the yellow rectangle, the same number of genes as that of the targeted subset of genes (“N” which is represented by the white oval shape inside the yellow rectangle) are eliminated either without replacement (left side) or with replacement other than those in the subset” (right side).
+In the elimination without replacement, the resulting shrunken GATA2 gene list is used to calculate the T-Scores, then fed into the SEM model.
+In the elimination with replacement, the shrunken gene list is restored to the same number of the initial GATA2 significant gene list used to calculate the T-Scores, then fed into the SEM model.
+The simulation can be repeated for a large “number of bootstraps” to generate a non-parametric distribution for statistics significance.

 Figure 4.
-Model fit statistics for joint regulation of the SOX17 gene expression levels by GATA2 and PGR activities in the GEO accession: GSE58144 dataset using SEM.
+Model fit statistics for the joint regulation of the SOX17 gene expression levels by GATA2 and PGR activities in the GEO accession: GSE58144 dataset using SEM.